 To verify the message scheduling, click on see all scheduled messages:

-Here, you can see that an automated message has been scheduled on Slack:
+Here in the image below, there is an automated message has been scheduled on Slack:

-Creating a Huddle/audio Call in Slack on Ubuntu 24.04
+Creating a Huddle/audio Call in Slack on Ubuntu

 One last thing you should know while using Slack is that you can now do audio and video calls using the newly introduced feature named Huddle.
-This removes the hassle of using other video and audio calls software which can save a lot of time.
-To create a Huddle first go to that respective Slack channel on Ubuntu and then click on the Huddle option at the top:
+This removes the hassle of using other video and audio calls software, which can save a lot of time.
+To create a huddle, first go to that respective Slack channel on Ubuntu and then click on the Huddle option at the top:

 Now add the respective user email, here remember that all the channel members will be automatically added to the huddle: